vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

-Nebula Graph supports managing services with scripts or systemd.
+NebulaGraph supports managing services with scripts or systemd.
 This topic will describe the two methods in detail.

 !!! enterpriseonly

-    Managing Nebula Graph with systemd is only available in the Nebula Graph Enterprise Edition.
+    Managing NebulaGraph with systemd is only available in the NebulaGraph Enterprise Edition.

 !!! danger